Grouping allows the VWA to treat two or more employers as a single employer for the purposes of:

 In the case of joint ventures, it is highly likely that a group will exist between the joint venture entity and the joint venturers, on the basis of either the 'inter-use of workers' grouping or the 'common controlling business' grouping.

-Where a number of professional practices (e.g. doctors, accountants) share the services of a common administrative services group, WorkSafe will generally exercise the discretion not to group.
+Where a number of professional practices (for example, doctors, accountants) share the services of a common administrative services group, the VWA will generally exercise the discretion not to group.